 Your Mental Health is as important as your physical well-being

 With the constant barrage of information regarding COVID-19 on all media platforms, it’s easy to become anxious about the scale of the situation.

-If you're feeling nervous about the coronavirus, you’re not alone.
+If you’re feeling nervous about the coronavirus, you’re not alone.
 The widespread concern and anxiety is aggravated by uncertainty surrounding the global health crisis.
-It’s not uncommon to feel distress and that can impact concentration, productivity and disrupt sleep patterns.
+It’s not uncommon to feel distressed and that can impact concentration, productivity and disrupt sleep patterns.